eygraber/InjectorAndroid/README.md

       }
     }

-The test `Injector`s follow the same principles as the regular ones.
-Just make sure to remember to use test `Modules`s when creating the components!
+The test `Injectors` follow the same principles as the regular ones.
+Just make sure to remember to use test `Modules` when creating the components!

 ### Testing Setup
 * Unit Tests